idio-lang/DIPS/source/implementing-idio/simple-types/bignums.rst

 bignum.c
 --------

-:file:`bignum.c` looks fearsomely complex but that's because there's:
+:file:`src/bignum.c` looks fearsomely complex but that's because there's:

 * a sort of combinatorial explosion for handling integers and reals